Oktoberfest in Vermont

 Location: 1840 Sugarbush Access Rd, Warren, VT

-The Rotary Club of Stowe will host the 17th annual Oktoberfest in 2013.
+The Rotary Club of Stowe will host their 18th annual Oktoberfest.
 Jackson Ice Arena is converted into a Bavarian village for one of the top 10 events in Vermont.
 A Grand Parade opens Oktoberfest on Saturday with marching bands, floats and classic cars.
+Hear music by the Sugardaddies.
+Join them for the kick off rock’n roll concert and lots of beer, wine, and wurst.

 Location: 350 Park St, Stowe, VT 05672